The RGraph and SVG/canvas news and updates blog for the year 2013

 An example of animationWritten by Richard Heyes, 12th April 2013

-A guide showing how you can perform animation with HTML5 canvas.
+A guide showing how you can animate with the canvas tag.
 This page shows a ball randomly bouncing around the canvas.

 The Canvas tag: An explanation of how you can clear itWritten by Richard Heyes, 12th April 2013